Maethorin/wight-cli/README.rst

 * **user* *<user-email>* ``positional`` ``required``
 * **--team* *<team-name>*   ``required`` (default team not implemented yet)

-Adds user to a team
+Adds a user to a team.
+You need to be the team owner or a team member to add another user to the team.

 team-removeuser
 ---------------